Fungal arthritis

 Joint swelling

-Joint swelling is the buildup of fluid in the soft tissue surrounding the joint.
+Joint swelling is the buildup of fluid in the soft tissue surrounding the joint or the joint itself.

 Swelling of the ankles, feet, and legs